SteveSayantan/DevOps-Bootcamp/kubernetes/service.md

 * Giving a **stable IP** and **DNS name** to a set of Pods.
 Instead of clients directly accessing individual Pod IPs, they interact with the Service's stable IP address or name

 * Services handle the discovery of Pods dynamically.
 They achieve this using labels and selectors instead of tracking IP addresses.
-When Pods are created, they are assigned specific labels (e.g., app: payment).
-The Service is configured to watch for Pods with these specific labels.
+When Pods are created, they are assigned specific labels (e.g., app: payment). <u>The Service is configured to watch for Pods with these specific labels</u>.
 If a Pod's IP changes due to a restart, as long as the new Pod has the same label, the Service will automatically discover and include it in its load-balancing pool, ensuring continuous connectivity

 * Offering **load balancing** across these Pods.